<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Key Takeaways

-What Is Loss Prevention and Why Does It Matter?
+What Is Loss Prevention (And Why It Matters)

 At its core, loss prevention is a set of strategies and procedures designed to protect your business's profits.
 It’s about creating a system to reduce preventable losses that can come from a variety of sources, including theft, fraud, operational mistakes, or even damage to your products.
 Think of it as a proactive defense for your bottom line.
 Instead of just reacting when something goes wrong, a solid loss prevention plan helps you identify vulnerabilities in your stores and processes and fix them before they become major financial drains.